 Passing the Life in the UK Test is vital if you want to progress your application for Indefinite Leave to Remain.

 Many people become understandably nervous about the test as failure could seriously affect their future plans.
-Hopefully, these Life in the UK test tips should help you pass with flying colours.
+Hopefully, these Life in the UK test tips will help you pass with flying colours.

 Life in the UK Test Tips